-Broughton Island is a place of escape, of seclusion, of rest and recreation, where there are plenty of fish still to be caught, and home to numerous seabird populations.
+Broughton Island is a place of escape, seclusion, rest and recreation, with plenty of fish to be caught and home to numerous seabird populations.

 The view southward of Broughton Island with Port Stephens in the distance.

 From the 1890s, Italian and Chinese fishermen camped on the island to trap lobster, but it was only in the early 1900s that fishermen started to live there seasonally.

 On Broughton Island’s north side, a group of Greek fishermen established a small settlement behind the dunes at North Beach, which came to be known as Little Salonika.